Why User’s Access is Prone to Attack?

 An application’s mechanism for handling user access only as strong as the weakest of these components.

-Have you ever wondered about the above statement and why user access is considered as the weakest component, well if you haven’t wondered about this than then there is no problem but you must be aware of some important concepts of user’s access?
+Have you ever wondered about the above statement and why user access is considered the weakest component, well if you haven’t wondered about this then there is no problem but you must be aware of some important concepts of user access?

-The defense mechanism employed by web applications consist of the following points :
+The defense mechanism employed by web applications consists of the following points :

-- Handling user’s access to the data and functionality of Application and prevent them from getting unauthorized access.
+- Handling users’ access to the data and functionality of the Application and preventing them from getting unauthorized access.